 02 of 10

-You may have noticed that the entire district is a book lover's dream, from the open-air booksellers with their famed green metal stalls on the Seine, to the aforementioned French mega-bookstores on Place St-Michel, you'll easily find an interesting tome.
+You may have noticed that this entire district is something of a book lover's dream: from the open-air booksellers with their famed green metal stalls on the Seine, to the aforementioned French mega-bookstores on Place St-Michel, you'll easily find an interesting tome.

 And there are few places more iconic in the Latin Quarter than this beloved bookshop situated across the Seine and facing Notre-Dame Cathedral (by the way, a visit there is recommended before or after you've explored the items you wish to on this list).
 Opened in 1951 by consummate Parisian beatnik George Whitman-- who sadly passed away in 2011-- it's now owned by his business-savvy daughter, Sylvia.